fiery-phoenix/dbunit-data-support/README.md

     - values generation present in table description
     - values generation passed to [template] row definition, before columns values definition
 - For now there is support only for ConnectionAwareTable, need to change this
+- Add check for using not existing columns in table definition

 ### Some ideas
 * Snapshot of data sets in different formats